 A joint campaign has been unveiled today by two award-winning businesses to ease some of the pain and stress experienced by newly-bereaved families in Yorkshire.

-Full Circle Funerals has hooked up with free bereavement service Settld as part of a push to ‘Spread the Word’ across Yorkshire about a hassle-free way to handle end-of-life account admin for those who have suffered the recent death of a loved one.
+Full Circle Funerals has hooked up with free bereavement service Settld as part of a push to ‘Spread the Word’ across Yorkshire.
+They’re telling the public about a hassle-free way to handle end-of-life account admin for those who have suffered the recent death of a loved one.

-Both female-led firms are keen to lighten the load of those dealing with grief and believe modern practices and the latest tech can make life much less stressful for families across the region.
+Both female-led firms are keen to lighten the load of those dealing with grief.
+They believe modern practices and the latest tech can make life much less stressful for families across the region.

-Full Circle Funerals, with services in Guiseley, Bramley, Harrogate and Halifax, is an award-winning modern funeral business, which this month became the first in the UK to be a Certified B Corp – meeting the highest possible standards of social, community and environmental impact.
+Full Circle Funerals, with services in Guiseley, Bramley, Harrogate and Halifax, is an award-winning modern funeral business.
+This month, the funeral firm became the first in the UK to be a Certified B Corp.
+This means they meet the highest possible standards of social, community and environmental impact.

 Sarah Jones, founder and CEO of Full Circle Funerals said: “We are committed to supporting the wellbeing of every bereaved individual.
 That means trying to make life as easy as possible for every family that we support.
 People tell us that having to notify individual companies of a death takes up a huge amount of time and energy, and Settld’s free, one-click service removes much of that unnecessary admin pressure.”